 - The dog has a cough that gets worse at night.

-Anemia, which is a shortage of red blood cells means a lack of oxygen carrying capacity.
+Anemia, which is a shortage of red blood cells, means a dog's blood has a lack of oxygen-carrying capacity.
 To compensate, the lungs work harder.
-If your dogs gums look pale or white, you should see your vet.
+If your dog's gums look pale or white, you should see your vet.
 A blood transfusion may be required while the vet diagnoses the cause of the anemia.

-Dogs don't sweat and their main way to lose heat is panting.
-If you suspect heat stroke, carry the dog to a cool place, wet his paws, and offer water to drink.
-If he's collapsed or doesn't improve in a few minutes, visit a vet urgently.
+Dogs don't sweat and their main way to lose heat is by panting.
+If you suspect heat stroke, carry the dog to a cool place, wet their paws, and offer water to drink.
+If they are collapsed or don't improve in a few minutes, visit a vet urgently.

-Feelings of sickness due to illness or motion sickness will cause panting.
+Feelings of discomfort due to illness or motion sickness will cause panting.

 - Does the dog have diarrhea or a stomach upset?

 If the dog has an upset stomach, withhold food and offer small sips of water.
 If they vomit repeatedly or the vomiting persists for more than 4 hours, seek veterinary attention.
 For motion sickness, the good news is there is now an excellent medication -- Cerenia -- available from your vet that helps stop nausea but doesn't sedate your dog.

 An enlarged abdomen puts pressure on the diaphragm, preventing deep breaths.
 This could be due to bloat or a buildup of fluid in the abdomen.